- Born: 8 Mar 1818, Loudoun County, Virginia 93

 1. Occupation: Farmer, 1880, Ottawa, Ottawa Township, Putnam County, Ohio.
 96

-5. Migration.
+5. Picture: Stark county to Putnam county migration.
 George Miller and Sarah Kitchen made the journey west by covered wagon from Stark county to Putnam county (black areas on the map).
 It took about 6 months to make the journey in 1845.
 The grey area is Crawford county.
 The Millers stayed for a short period of time in Bucyrus, located in Crawford county, when their infant daughter died during their journey (see "The Migration").

-6. Land: Putnam County, Ohio.
+6. Picture: Original Miller homestead.
 George Miller and Sarah Ann Kitchen's original land purchase in 1852 was 40 acres in the southwest corner of section 6 in Ottawa Township.
 By 1880 this had expanded to 109 acres according to an 1880 Township map.
 This map shows the location of the 109 acres and 2003 rivers and roads surrounding the property.
 The roads crossing the property (gray lines) no longer show on 2003 maps.
 The Miller's also owned additional land located elsewhere in Putnam County.
 The home was located at what is now 12398 Road 12H, Ottawa, Ohio.

-7. Land: Putnam County, Ohio.
+7. Picture: Putnam County, Ohio.
 The adjoining map shows the location of the original Miller property in relation to the town of Ottawa.

 George married Sarah Ann Kitchen, daughter of Wheeler Kitchen and Agnes Swisher, on 24 Aug 1844 in Canton, Stark County, Ohio.
 (Sarah Ann Kitchen was born on 26 Oct 1826 in Ohio,97 died on 31 Jan 1897 and was buried in Old Center Cemetery, 3 miles west of Leipsic, Ohio on Road 10.)